dwalend/ev3dev-lang-scala/CargoConnect/CargoConnectPlan.md

 * Train Driving

+Allign to be parallel to the train tracks.
 Lower an arm to catch the train, then slide the robot backward to move the grain.

-* Sorting center
+* Sorting center - green container

 Pivot to face the sorting center.
-Use the fork to pick up the green container, then the blue container
+Use the fork to pick up the green container

-* Blue circle

-Retract the fork to drop off the blue container in the blue circle

 * Drawbridge

+Escape the sorting center.
 Drive backward west.
-Use the arm to lower the drawbridge
+Use the arm to knock down the east drawbridge

 * Green circle

 Drive forward to the green circle.
-Retract the fork all the way to drop off the green container
+Retract the fork all the way to drop off the green container.

-* Little plane
+* Little plane (if not part of an earlier sortie)

 Back out of the green circle.
 Use the arm to move the little plane.
 Head for home.
 Recover the robot.